 When To Use A SCOBY Hotel

 To grow young SCOBY

 If you began with a kombucha starter, then the chances are that this will produce a young SCOBY.
 This thin film will need to be stored in optimal conditions to allow it to grow.

 To store mature SCOBY

 As the kombucha SCOBY increases in size with each new brew, it might become too large to fit into the brewing jar.
 While you can cut it into 2, the best option is to transfer it into a SCOBY hotel for storage and production of younger SCOBY.

 Brewing starter liquid

-The extra sour liquid in a SCOBY hotel is full of yeast and bacteria spores, making it a perfect starter liquid.
+The extra sour liquid is full of yeast and bacteria spores, making it a perfect starter liquid.
 Using a starter liquid instead of a SCOBY produces much sweeter and mild kombucha.